-As such, the Court grants in part and denies in part Nalder's motion for summary judgment.
-The Court grants summary judgment for Nalder on the ambiguity issue and finds that there is an ambiguity in the renewal statement and, thus, the policy is construed in favor of coverage at the time of the accident.
-Defendant must pay the policy limits of the implied insurance policy.
-The Court denies summary judgment for Nalder on the remaining bad-faith claims.
-The Court grants in part and denies in part summary judgment for Nalder on the duty to defend issue.
-The Court finds that Defendant did breach its contractual duty to defend but denies Nalder's request for damages for that breach.
+As such, the Court grants in part and denies in part Nalder's motion for summary 18 judgment.
+The Court grants summary judgment for Nalder on the ambiguity issue and finds 19 that there is an ambiguity in the renewal statement and, thus, the policy is construed in favor 20 of coverage at the time of the accident.
+Defendant must pay the policy limits of the implied 21 insurance policy.
+The Court denies summary judgment for Nalder on the remaining bad-faith 22 claims.
+The Court grants in part and denies in part summary judgment for Nalder on the duty 23 to defend issue.
+The Court finds that Defendant did breach its contractual duty to defend but 24 denies Nalder's request for damages for that breach.
+25 remedies and/or bad faith claims because there was a genuine dispute as to whether coverage existed at the time and its actions were reasonable.
+(Counter Mot. for Summ.
+J. (#89) at 15).
+Defendant argues that because it had a reasonable basis to deny coverage there can be no bad faith.
+(Id. at 16).

-Defendant's Counter-Motion for Summary Judgment on All Extra-Contractual II.
-Claims or Remedies (#89)
+II.
+Defendant's Counter-Motion for Summary Judgment on All Extra-Contractual Claims or Remedies (#89)